Vladyslav Kalitvintsev

-Vladyslav Yuriyovych Kalitvintsev (Владислав Юрійович Калітвінцев; born 4 January 1993) is a professional footballer who plays as a midfielder for Oleksandriya.
+Vladyslav Yuriyovych Kalitvintsev (Владислав Юрійович Калітвінцев; born 4 January 1993) is a professional footballer who plays as a midfielder for Metalist 1925 Kharkiv.
 Born in Russia, he has represented Ukraine at youth level.

 There are instances of his last name (surname) being spelled as Kalytvyntsev due to transliteration issues.

 Career

 Dynamo Kyiv

 He made his debut for Dynamo Kyiv against FC Metalurh Zaporizhya on 9 May 2010.
 Being only 17 years and 4 months old at his first appearance, he is the youngest player ever to play for Dynamo Kyiv in the Ukrainian Premier League.
 In the 2014–15 and 2015–16 seasons, he won the Ukrainian Premier League with Kyiv.
 He also won the Ukrainian Cup in both seasons.

 Arsenal Kyiv

 In March 2019, he moved to Arsenal Kyiv, where he played 11 matches and scored one goal against Vorskla Poltava.

 Desna Chernihiv

 In 2019, he signed with Desna Chernihiv.
 On 15 September, he scored against his former club.
 He was named Best Player of the Round 7.
-As a result of the club's 4th place finish in 2019–20, they qualified for the 2020–21 Europa League for the first time in club history.
+As a result of the club's 4th-place finish in 2019–20, they qualified for the 2020–21 Europa League for the first time in club history.

 On 24 September 2020, Kalitvintsev played against VfL Wolfsburg in the Europa League.
 On 16 February 2021 he extended his contract with Desna Chernihiv until 2023.
 On 1 May he scored against Kolos Kovalivka.

 On 25 July 2021, he scored two goals in a 3–0 victory over Chornomorets Odesa.

 On 28 December, Kalitvintsev terminated his contract with Desna Chernihiv, claiming non-payment of his salary.